In a Nutshell

 Why Go With National Geographic Geno 2.0 Test

-This test packs a punch way above other DNA testing kits if you’re more interested in your ancient history and origins.
+This test packs a punch way above other best DNA testing kits if you’re more interested in your ancient history and origins.
 It includes a deep dive into your ancestry – including where your ancestors came from more than 500 years ago, their migration patterns thousands of years ago, and how much DNA you have in common with a Neanderthal.

 For people who are searching for more specific information about themselves, this test’s results may be more superficial than they would like.
 Results that we saw were quite general; tracing ancestors, for example, to general regions in Europe rather than specific areas.
 There were many stories and explanations which are interesting, but again very general and don’t reveal that much more about your unique origins.
 Take for example the “reference populations” result; this shows your DNA similarity to contemporary populations living in certain countries – not necessarily specific family history.
 Similarly, the amount of DNA you have in common with a Neanderthal is interesting but of little practical value.